 - Development of horse research methods and techniques

 It’s a fascinating area of study which has indispensable value for everyone involved in the equine industry, humans and horses alike.

 Out of curiosity, I had purchased the Equitation Science book a couple of years ago.
 I read a few chapters and then got lost in some of the concepts and language.
 Now that I’ve taken a few courses through Equine Guelph and read Equine Behaviour, I’ve revisited it and am finding it much easier to comprehend.

-I think the Principles of Learning Theory that McGreevy & McLean developed, which have since evolved, are of the utmost importance for anyone who trains horses.
+I believe the Principles of Learning Theory developed by McGreevy & McLean developed are of the utmost importance for anyone who trains horses.